What Makes a Good Retail Sales Training Program?

 8. Practicality

-Training must teach techniques that are practical and work in a retail store.
+Training must teach practical techniques that work in a retail store.
 If the methods are impractical, your salespeople and customers will all become frustrated by the experience.

 9. Permanent Practice